vgomezenriquez/ssmmatlab/README.md

 # ssmmatlab
 A set of MATLAB and OCTAVE programs for the statistical analysis of linear time series using mainly state space methods

-To install SSMMATLAB, copy the files and subdirectories in this repository into a directory, for example SSMMATLAB.
+To install SSMMATLAB, uncompress the file ssmmatlab_2018_12.zip and copy its contents into a directory, for example SSMMATLAB.
 There should be 443 files with extension m (MATLAB m-files).
 There should also be five subdirectories with names DATA, GRAPHS, RESULTS, SPEC, and USMSPEC.
 All of the data files used in the demos